top of page

 In many religious spaces, obedience is praised quickly.
 Anger is questioned quickly.
 Modesty is monitored carefully.
 Forgiveness is expected swiftly.
 Endurance is framed as virtue.

 Strength is celebrated.
+Silence is sanctified.

-Women are often told to be patient, sacrificial, respectful, long-suffering.
+Women are taught to be patient, sacrificial, long-suffering, respectful.
 To represent the family well.
 To not bring shame.
-To dress appropriately.
-To not be too loud.
-To not be too visible.
+To dress appropriately, to not be too loud, to not take up too much space.
+And over time, without anyone announcing it, holiness becomes associated with shrinking.

 This is not an attack on faith.
 It is an examination of culture within faith, because faith at its best strengthens conscience.
 It sharpens discernment.
 It deepens compassion.
 It enlarges dignity.